 Decluttering office space has always been inevitable and a challenge.
 When your desk is a mess so is your mind, which is why if your office space is piled with documents, tools and supplies, maybe it’s time to consider a major clean up.
 Decluttering the work area can elevate work quality, boost efficiency, and improve one’s health.

 One of the best things about working in an office is the potential for collaboration and socialisation.
 Unlike office work, remote work can make you feel isolated and removed from your clients and co-workers which can lead to weakened productivity and motivation.
 Try to check in with your colleagues a couple of times per week.

-Millions of people in the UK are taking part in an unprecedented experiment in working from home.
-Many are happier, more efficient and want to hang onto the benefits when the pandemic ends.
 If you’re looking for a better work and home balance then a well-designed garden office log cabin is your solution.
-With summer in full swing, there’s no better time to invest in your outdoor space and open up more opportunities to spend time in your garden.
+There’s no better time to invest in your outdoor space and open up more opportunities to spend time in your garden.
 For more information on what we do here at Eco Friendly Lodge Cabins, please check out our services page.